awesomephant/al-studio-website/projects/together-as-one.md

 related_projects:
   - Restore
 ---
 Together as one is a site-specific handpainted mural proposal to create the fifth Love Kensington + Chelsea mural located on a hoarding on Lansdowne Road in Notting Hill.
 The artwork celebrates the power of the Notting Hill community as a symbol of hope and harmony for tomorrow.
 Inspired by the neighbourhood’s history and the architectural restoration of the site, the drawings represent three stories in time.
+The first panel depicts a time when pottery making and pig farming brought together the early rural Knottynghull village.
+The second window an early Portobello Market where the relationships between vendors and customers was vital to energies the life of the streets of the borough.
+The third panel presents the intimate moment of a family preparing for Carnival inside a recently renovated Georgian house.

 To vote and more information please visit: [ww.kcaw.co.uk/mural-5-vote](https://www.kcaw.co.uk/mural-5-vote)